 To go with your raspado, ask for some Tostilocos.
 The person behind the counter will slice open a bag of chips (typically salsa verde Tostitos, opened along the side) and then pour on a variety of toppings like cueritos aka pork rinds, cucumber, jicama, and Japanese peanuts with a squeeze of lime juice, chamoy and/or hot sauce, with a sprinkle of chili powder.
 Each place tends have their own signature combo of toppings, but the final result is always delicious.

-For lighter fare, pico de gallo is the way to go.
-We’re not talking about the chunky salsa here.
-Pico de gallo, in this case, is a fresh fruit salad doused with lime juice, salt, and chili powder.
+If you're looking for something a bit more more light and refreshing, a cup of Pico de Gallo is the way to go.
+We’re not talking about the diced tomato salsa here.
+Pico de gallo, in this case, is a fresh fruit salad consisting of mango, watermelon, and coconut chunks, doused with lime juice, salt, and chili powder.

 Another choice is a cup of Elote, roasted corn nibs covered in butter, mayo, crumbled Mexican cheese, and the customary sprinkle of chili powder or dash of hot sauce for some added kick.
 Get it in a cup or on the cob depending on where you go.

 To finish it all off, try an array of Mexican-style pastries, like Churros, Empanadas, or Conchas for the ideal dessert.